bonomani/dns_fping/README.md

 A wrapper for Xymon for a "conn" test with nslookup!

 Motivation:

-As I use DNS CNAME a lot, I would like to have the DNS resolution to know the real target of my tests So I created a awk wrapper around fping
+As I use a lot DNS "CNAME" for the name of my servers, I would like to have the DNS resolution to know the real target of my tests
+-> So I created a awk wrapper around fping
+-> And this is only really usefull if your tests target hostname that are DNS CNAME

 Prerequisit:
 - fping